 No life insurance company will base the amount of key man life insurance allowable on a Pro-Forma projection which may, or may not, come to pass.

-Common Key Employee Valuation Methods
+Conventional Key Employee Valuation Methods

 There are several valuation methods commonly used to determine the proper amount of key person insurance needed.